Lost Canadians

-Lost Canadians (Canadiens dépossédés de leur citoyenneté) are individuals who have believed themselves to be Canadian citizens or to be entitled to citizenship, but who are not/were not officially considered citizens due to particular and often obscure aspects or interpretations of Canadian nationality law.
+Lost Canadians (Canadiens dépossédés de leur citoyenneté) are individuals who have believed themselves to be Canadian citizens or to be entitled to citizenship, but who are not/were not officially considered citizens due to particular and often obscure aspects or interpretations of Canadian nationality law before 2025.

 Although these individuals had strong, undeniable connections to Canada, they were either never actually Canadian citizens throughout their entire life, or else had Canadian citizenship and lost it unknowingly through certain provisions of the Citizenship Act.

+In 2025, the Parliament of Canada amended the Citizenship Act to allow individuals of Canadian descent to apply for Canadian citizenship if certain criteria are met (including birth prior to December 15, 2025) and establish clear criteria for transmitting Canadian citizenship by descent for all future births abroad.

 Causes of loss/failure to acquire Canadian citizenship

 Types of persons who would not have acquired Canadian citizenship when it was created under the 1946 citizenship laws included the following: